Sangeethsk01/My-Projects/Personal_DebtTracker/README.md

 - The Transactions screen provides a comprehensive view of all past transactions, enabling users to track their financial interactions over time.
 - Each transaction recorded is stored in the `transactionList` array, ensuring persistent data storage and retrieval across screens.
 - Users can seamlessly navigate between screens using the tab-based navigation setup in `App.js`.

+## Expo Go:
+This project was simulated and tested using Expo Go, allowing easy access and testing of the application on iOS and Android devices.

 ## Contributors:
 - Sangeeth Kumar Kotagiri (kotagisr@mail.uc.edu)